Building Computational Workflows

-This course will guide readers through the basics of WDL computational workflows, why they might be advantageous in research contexts, and how to best utilize them in the context of the Fred Hutch ecosystem.
+This content will guide readers through the basics of WDL computational workflows, why they might be advantageous, and how to best utilize them in the context of the Fred Hutch ecosystem.

 Learning Objectives